Using Paged.js with Laravel

 Configure the Route

 Next, we need to set up a route to handle the display of our magazine view.
-Open routes/web.php and add the following route:
+Open routes/web.php and add:

 Route::get('/magazine', function () {